Guide 22 September 2025 | Shannon Smith O'Connell |

 Many drivers in the United Kingdom are looking into the possibility of filing car finance claims due to the continuously developing issue of mis-selling in the industry.

-Collecting the right evidence is key if you’re preparing for a car finance complaint.
-When you have the proper documentation, you have a better chance of filing a successful claim.
+Collecting the right evidence is important if you are preparing for a car finance complaint.
+You have better chances of a successful claim when you have proper documentation.

-That’s why gathering proof is always a good idea as soon as you seal the deal.
+That’s why gathering proof is always a good idea.
+This is preferably done as soon as you seal the deal.
 Nevertheless, you can start organising potential evidence even if you’re in the middle of your contract.
 Here are valuable tips for gathering evidence for your complaint.

 Effectively gathering the necessary evidence for your claim requires a thorough understanding of the complaint process.

 Your report will begin with your service provider, which could be your broker or lender.
 Notify your provider about your complaint, then wait for a final response.
-In many cases, this could lead to a quick resolution.
+This could lead to a quick resolution when done right.

-However, you may bring the matter to the Financial Ombudsman Services (FOS) if you’re unhappy with the initial resolution or if you haven’t received a response within the expected timeframe.
+Lenders that are already receiving complaints can breathe a little easier as the FCA provided them until after 4 December 2025 to respond to those complaints [1].
+However, you have the option to go to the Financial Ombudsman Services (FOS).
+This applies if you’re unhappy with the initial resolution or if you haven’t received a response within the expected timeframe.

 The Ombudsman would take a look at the laws, regulations, and industry standards related to your complaint while reviewing your communications with the service provider.